ImpliedConsent/final-ASI-directive/README.md

 Discussion, critique, and derivative works are welcome under the CC-BY-4.0 license.
 Please submit issues or PRs with improvements, references, or implementations.

----

-## 📜 Citation
-If referencing this work, cite as: